 Compare Online Currency Exchange to Qatar’s Banks

-When exchanging currency and then transferring it overseas, there are two key ways that money comes out of your pocket:
+When exchanging currency and then transferring it internationally, there are two key ways that money comes out of your pocket:

 1) The upfront fee (aka “transaction fee” or “transfer fee”)